tmarkec/take_a_hike/README.md

 ### Single post page
-- On this page the user can have brief description about the certain post that he clicked on and get all relevant information about it
+- On this page, the user can have a brief description of the certain post that he clicked on and get all relevant information about it
 - Bellow post section user can either like that post or read/leave comments
-- After user post his comment he will be prompt with the message that "comment is waiting for approval"
+- After the user posts his comment he will be prompted with the message that "comment is waiting for approval"

 <details><summary>Single post page</summary>
 <img src="readme_img/single_post.png">